orionfollett/generic-go-api-starter-template/README.md

 - configuration should be managed by config files or env files, and should not involve modifying code

 - generally should follow 12 factor app practices

+Proposed Project Layout:

+API, with clean separation to DB layer
+Would support swapping out DB layer, or doing a "scientist" approach where you have multiple DB layers

+Infrastructure has clean decoupling from app layer

+Where is business logic?

+- API is thin layer over DB.
+API is like the UI, but should be as dumb as possible it only validates user input so that DB doesn't throw errors.
+It also handles DB errors more gracefully and surfaces them in a readable way to the user

+- API has all of the business logic, just treating the DB layer as an api that can access the data store.

+- mix of both

+Pros and Cons
+DB being business layer:
+Pros:
+- DB business rules are more likely to be enforced by all clients to the db
+- DB business rules are potentially more performant because any checks for data can be done at the db level without a round trip and without data copying

+Cons:
+- logic can be harder to write in SQL, slower development
+- couples our business to the database, making it hard to swap databases